ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 reconfiguration regions, etc. Measurements comprise raw values, digests, or status information.

-An environment has one or more measurable elements.
-Each element can have a dedicated measurement or multiple elements could be combined into a single measurement.
+An environment has one or more measured elements.
+A measured element can have a dedicated measurement, such as a security version number.
+Multiple elements could be combined into a single measurement, such as a running hash of multiple files.
+A measured element can also have several measurement values, such as a name, version, and digest.
 Measurements can have class, instance or group scope.
-This is typically determined by the triple's environment.
+A `measurement-map`'s scope is determined by the `environment-map` it is paired with.

 Class measurements apply generally to all the Attesters in the given class.
 Instance measurements apply to a specific Attester instance.
 Environments